Who Was Andrew Cunanan?

 Parents & Siblings

-Born August 31, 1969 in San Diego, California.
+Andrew Cunanan was born on August 31, 1969 in San Diego, California.
 Cunanan was raised by a religious Italian-American mother, Mary Anne Schillaci, and prestige-conscious Filipino-American father, Modesto Cunanan.
 Though a disciplinarian, his father was not violent, and Cunanan did not experience the early childhood traumas that experts often tag as typical of violent criminals.
 Cunanan was the youngest of four, his brother and sisters being: Christopher Cunanan, Elena Cunanan, and Regina Cunanan.